ParsonosAI/legal/data-processing-agreement/+page.md

 ## 10. Controller Assistance

-We assist you, as Controller, in fulfilling your data-protection obligations, including responding to data-subject requests, conducting impact assessments, and consulting with supervisory authorities, to the extent applicable to our role and the nature of processing.
+We assist you in exercising available privacy rights and in understanding how your data is processed, to the extent reasonably possible given the nature of our Service.

 ## 11. Breach Notification